 Why do inspectors reference the Authority Having Jurisdiction?
 Why don’t we just say something “is not to code” when we observe something that is, well, not to some code?
 Here’s why, with the necessary background.

-The International Building Code (IBC) is the core model that defines the base regulations and minimum standards for residential and commercial buildings.
-All States follow the IBC.
+The International Building Code (IBC) is the core model that defines the base regulations and minimum standards for all buildings.
 If that was all there was to it, all buildings would be good, and life for a home inspector or commercial inspector would be simple.
 However, the IBC is intended to be adopted to accommodate laws and practices for any region.
 For example, a Florida beach home has to withstand storm surges whereas a California home has to withstand seismic activity.
 Both have the IBC at the core, specialized to accommodate regional needs.
+The International Residential Code (IRC) is adopted from the IBC for residential buildings (homes).
+All States follow the IRC.

 There are also code models for other aspects.
 The National Electric Code (NEC) is a set of standards for electrical systems.
 Similarly for the International Plumbing Codes (IPC), the National Fire Protection Association (NFPA) and so on.
 Even Health Departments and Fire Chiefs have a say.
 Each of these code sets can be amended, and sometimes those amendments contradict each other.
 Many codes are so elemental that they don’t need to amended.